Moneyfarm Review UK – Features & Fees Revealed

 This means that you won’t be required to spend countless hours researching stocks, nor do you need to be kept abreast of key market developments.
 Instead, you simply need to meet a minimum investment threshold and allow the Moneyfarm robo advisor to do the rest.
 Once you are set with a Moneyfarm account, new investors will then be asked to complete a questionnaire.
 This will centre around your financial goals and ultimately – what kind of level of risk you feel comfortable taking.

 In total, there are 7 different portfolios that you might be assigned.
-At the lower end, low-risk portfolios will chase modest returns to minimize risk as best as possible.
+At the lower end, low-risk portfolios will chase modest returns to minimize risk.
 At the other end of the spectrum, higher risk appetite portfolios will prioritize investor returns, taking higher risks along the way to achieve this goal.

 Although we will cover fees in more detail later on, all Moneyfarm investors are required to meet an annual maintenance charge.
 Unless you are looking to inject more than £100,000, this will cost you 0.75% per year.
 In addition to this, there are also ETF fees that you need to pay – which will vary depending on the provider.